SourceLabOrg/kafka-webview/README.md

   ## Defines a prefix prepended to the Id of all consumers.
   consumerIdPrefix: "KafkaWebViewConsumer"

+  ## Enable multi-threaded consumer support
+  ## The previous single-threaded implementation is still available by setting this property to false.
+  ## The previous implementation along with this property will be removed in future release.
+  multiThreadedConsumer: true

+  ## Sets upper limit on the number of concurrent consumers (non-websocket) supported.
+  maxConcurrentWebConsumers: 32

   ## Sets upper limit on the number of concurrent web socket consumers supported.
   maxConcurrentWebSocketConsumers: 64